Brogramerr/Kanako-Frontend/README.md

-# Taleem Back Office
+# Kanoko

-This the Taleem Back Office for creating taleem examinations.
+This the Kanoko Frontend Application, A Logistics Solution.

 This is project is built with a template starter kit using NextJS customized for starting MKAN web projects.

-For configuration visit this [Documentation](https://docs.minimals.cc/introduction).

 ## Project Setup